-The Treatment of Relative Clauses in the Description of the Basilisk in Harry Potter (Book 2)
+Transcending Grammar: Translating Relative Clauses in the Description of the Basilisk (Harry Potter, Book 2)

-Too often relative clauses are regarded as a point of grammar, whereas they are often better treated as a point of style.
-That is, understanding them does not involve what they are; it is much more important to understand how they are used.
+Relative clauses are generally regarded as a point of grammar, whereas they are often better treated as a point of style.
+That is, understanding them does not involve what they are; it is more important to understand how they are used.

-One feature of the description of the Basilisk is the heavy use of attributive relative clauses (clauses using 'which' or 'that' modifying nouns).
-If you look up grammar books, you'll find a lot about the grammatical functions of relative clauses.
-Apart from some basic stuff, in particular the distinction between restrictive and non-restrictive relative clauses (see below), these grammatical explanations are of limited use in analysing how relative clauses are used in writing.
-This passage by Rowling is a good example.
+Grammar books will tell you a lot about the grammar of relative clauses.
+But apart from some basic stuff like the distinction between restrictive and non-restrictive relative clauses (see below), these grammatical explanations are of limited use in understanding how they are used in writing.

 Content of the page:

 First off, a brief look at the grammar of attributive (relative) clauses.